localstack/docs/content/en/getting-started/installation.md

 - If using the Docker default bridge network using `network_mode: bridge`, container name resolution will not work inside your containers.
   Please consider removing it, if this functionality is needed.

-- To configure an API key, refer to the [API Key](https://docs.localstack.cloud/getting-started/api-key/) documentation.
+- To configure an auth token, refer to the [auth token](https://docs.localstack.cloud/getting-started/auth-token/) documentation.
 {{< /alert >}}

 Please note that there are a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, and environment variables).